adyismad/HealthApp/CS683ProjectReport.md

 **Description**

-1. As a user, I want to add a signup screen, so that I can signup for a new account and enter my preferences.
+1. As a user, I want to add a signup screen, so that I can signup for a new account and enter their details.

 **Acceptance tests**: